raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 Bitcoin is, by design, not as anonymous as one might think.
 It’s possible to increase anonymity though by breaking down bitcoins into smaller units.
 Bitcoin can be used for online purchases and money transfers between peers without revealing one’s identity (that is, if the transaction doesn't require verification).
 When crypto coins are spent on.

-The bitcoin network is not controlled or regulated by any government, organization
+The bitcoin network is not controlled or regulated by any government, organisation

 ## IP address anonymity